- Summer Term

 Open All | Close All

-HMI is not a traditional four year school.
-Students attend for one semester only and then return to to their sending school.
+HMI is not a traditional four-year school.
+Students attend for just one semester and then return to to their sending school.
 Students attend the HMI during their junior year of high school although a small number of seniors participate each semester.
 For high school graduates, we offer the HMI Gap.

 Is HMI an accredited school?